aimanraz/kanban-client/README.md

-# Kanban Board Web App
+# Kanban Board

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Build a simple kanban board with react and tailwind css.